Time Series

 • test (str) – Stationarity test to use: ‘kpss’ (default, matching R forecast::ndiffs) or ‘adf’.
 The two tests have opposite null hypotheses (KPSS: stationary; ADF: unit root) and can recommend different d on borderline series.

-• alpha (float) – Significance level for the test.
+• significance_level (float) – Significance level for the test.

 • max_d (int) – Maximum number of differences to try.